CaptainTeemo/CaptainTeemo.github.io/_posts/Notes/2016-04-19-UIColor-with-Hex.md

 Sometimes we want to create UIColor with hex, but there isn't any builtin way, so let't make our own.

-We hope our function to create UIColor with hex is something like `UIColor(1BB0F4FF)`, obviously it's better to be added as extension.
+We hope our function to create UIColor with hex is something like `UIColor(1BB0F4FF)`, obviously it's better to be added as an extension.

 ```swift
 extension UIColor {
 	convenience init(hex: Int) {

 	}
 }
 ```